Deniz Gul and Pepê dip in form as rivals stake their claim up front | OneFootball

 OneFootball Videos

-Since then, Pepê has drawn a blank in matches against Rangers (3-1 win), Casa Pia (2-1 loss), Sporting (1-1 draw), Nacional (1-0 win), Rio Ave (1-0 win), and now against Arouca.
-To find his last goal, we have to go back to December 18, 2025, in the 4-1 thrashing of Famalicão.
+Since then, Pepê has 'blanked' in matches against Rangers (3-1 win), Casa Pia (2-1 loss), Sporting (1-1 draw), Nacional (1-0 win), Rio Ave (1-0 win), and now against Arouca.
+To find a goal of his, we have to go back to December 18, 2025, in the 4-1 thrashing of Famalicão.

 This article was translated into English by Artificial Intelligence.
 You can read the original version in 🇵🇹 here.